Alstom presents: The Greatest Gathering

 Although born in Great Britain, rail quickly spread across the globe.
 Railway 200 will showcase how the railway shaped and continues to shape our lives.
 A wide variety of activities and events – across the UK and around the world – are being planned to celebrate rail’s remarkable past, its role today and its importance to a sustainable future.

-See which exhibits will be appearing at The Greatest Gathering
+See which exhibits appeared at The Greatest Gathering

 Steam locomotives